wjbmattingly/wjbmattingly.github.io/cv.md

 ## PUBLICATIONS
 **PEER-REVIEWED BOOKS**
-- *Introduction to Python for Digital Humanists* Under Contract with Routledge (2022)
+- *Introduction to Python for Digital Humanists* (under Contract with Routledge - 2022)

 **ARTICLES**